Mobley brothers carry No. 20 USC past Washington, 69-54

 - Oops!Something went wrong.Please try again later.

-SEATTLE (AP) Andy Enfield was already thrilled with what he was getting from No. 20 Southern California defensively for most of the Pac-12 season.
+SEATTLE — Andy Enfield was already thrilled with what he was getting from No. 20 Southern California defensively for most of the Pac-12 season.

 The Trojans have been even better at that end of the court for their past two victories.